-New Hampshire energy and utility bill assistance programs.
+Energy and utility bill assistance programs New Hampshire.

-Families and individuals in New Hampshire can get help for paying utility, electric and winter heating bills.
-Many of the assistance programs focus on the low to moderate income, elderly, and disabled in the state, but consumers have various types of options available to them.
+Low income families and individuals in New Hampshire will get help for paying utility, electric as well as winter heating bills.
+Many of the assistance programs give emergency financial assistance or grant money to the elderly, single moms, and disabled in the state, but low-income consumers have various options available to them.
 Find details on payment plans, government grants, and low-income utility bill help in NH below.

 Some of the emergency financial assistance programs are offered by the state, but most of them are offered by utility companies and non-profits that are located across New Hampshire.
-In addition to grants from the state or LIHEAP and financial support, customers can also learn about ways to reduce their energy bills through conservation.
+There are payment plans, utility bill forgiveness programs, government grants and more.
+In addition to funds from the state or LIHEAP (fuel assistance in NH) and financial support, customers can also learn about ways to reduce their energy bills through free conservation.

 Government assistance - The state of New Hampshire receives grants from the federal government to pay for programs such as LIHEAP or Fuel Assistance.
 The funds are primarily disbursed during the winter time and go towards helping to pay heating bills.
 Money may occasional be offered during the summer for cooling bills.
 Another option is weatherization, which will help families save money on their utilities.
 Continue with fuel assistance and weatherization in New Hampshire.